-- Divide the class into teams.
+- 1. Divide the class into teams.
 Teams could be named after different countries.
 Each team should prepare five multiple-choice questions (with three possible answers for each question) based on the content of the article and other Meat Free Monday issues.
-For example, they might come up with something like, "According to the United Nations, how many people go hungry every day? a) 14 million b) 500 million c) 854 million". - 2.
-Once the questions are prepared, each team's members should choose a delegate to read out the questions for them.
+For example, they might come up with something like, "According to the United Nations, how many people go hungry every day? a) 14 million b) 500 million c) 854 million". - Once the questions are prepared, each team's members should choose a delegate to read out the questions for them.
 Give each team a small whiteboard, a whiteboard pen and 10 coloured counters. - 3.
 The Team A delegate should ask the first question.
 Members of Team A should not participate, but all the other teams should write down a), b) or c) on their whiteboards.
 Depending on how confident they are about their answers, team members should then decide whether to should risk one, two or three counters, and place these in the centre of the table.
 One member of each team should hold up their whiteboard.
 The Team A delegate should then announce the correct answer.
 The teams holding up the right answer double up the number of counters they risked.
 The teams holding up incorrect answers forfeit the counters. - 4.
 The quiz continues in the same vein, with teams taking turns reading their questions.
 If a team runs out of counters, it can still take part but will only receive one counter for each correct answer.
 The aim is to accumulate as many counters as possible.
 When all the questions have been answered, the team with the most counters wins.

 - Explain that The United Nations is meeting to discuss the problems that come with an increasing world population.
 Students should do further research and write a formal report about how everyone can be fed. - Design a public-information poster highlighting the problems the world faces and ways that the public can help. - Teach students how energy is transferred in an ecosystem.
 Demonstrate how to draw and explain food chains and webs.
 Focus in particular on a human vegetarian's and a human omnivore's food chains.
 Show students why it is more efficient to eat grain directly than to transfer the energy through animals (since only 10 per cent of the energy from the food that is given to animals is transferred up each level of the food chain and the rest is used to support respiration, growth, movement, etc.).
-Have students draw biomass pyramids and make graphs to compare land-use efficiency in beef, pork, milk, egg, wheat, potato and soya bean production. - The Belgian city of Ghent promotes an official meat-free day each week (Donderdag Veggidag), and initiatives such as Meat Free Monday (UK), Meatless Monday (USA) and Köttfri Måndag (Sweden) advocate a similar reduction in meat consumption.
-There are also weekly meat-free day campaigns in Australia, Bolivia, Brazil, Canada, Chile, Croatia, Denmark, France, Germany, Honduras, Hong Kong, Hungary, Indonesia, Iran, Israel, Jamaica, Japan, Kuwait, Malaysia, Mexico, Myanmar, The Netherlands, New Zealand, Norway, Peru, Phillippines, Portugal, Slovenia, South Africa, South Korea, Spain, Taiwan and Turkey.
+Have students draw biomass pyramids and make graphs to compare land-use efficiency in beef, pork, milk, egg, wheat, potato and soya bean production. - The Belgian city of Ghent promotes an official meat free day each week (Donderdag Veggidag), and initiatives such as Meat Free Monday (UK), Meatless Monday (USA) and Segunda Sem Carne (Brazil) advocate a similar reduction in meat consumption.
+There are also weekly meat free day campaigns in Argentina, Australia, Bolivia, Canada, Chile, Colombia, Croatia, Denmark, Estonia, France, Germany, Ghana, Honduras, Hong Kong, Hungary, Indonesia, Iran, Israel, Italy, Jamaica, Japan, Kuwait, Luxembourg, Malaysia, Mexico, Myanmar, Nepal, the Netherlands, New Zealand, Norway, Peru, the Philippines, Portugal, Russia, Slovenia, South Africa, South Korea, Spain, Sweden, Taiwan, Thailand, Togo, Turkey and the United Arab Emirates.
 Have students research and report on one of these campaigns.
 Discuss the similarities and differences between them.